rogernogueraplanesas/portugal-weather-analysis/README.md

 # Portugal Weather Analysis
-Wind Roses per municipality for Historical Hourly Wind Records of Mainland Portugal, Açores, and Madeira (2018–2023).
+Creating wind roses and Atlas maps per municipality for Historical Hourly Wind Records of Mainland Portugal, Açores, and Madeira (2018–2023).
 <br>
 <br>

 ## Objective Summary
 For this project, multiple files in **JSON** format (1.42 GB) containing climate data from different weather stations in Portugal (Mainland and Islands) were cleaned, formatted, and transformed into **CSV** files in order to create proper wind roses per municipality on a yearly, monthly, and yearly + monthly basis.
-A set of Atlas maps were created using the final wind roses.
+A set of Atlas maps was created using the resulting wind roses.

 > An SQLite database is created in order to store all the processed data in a practical way to check and re-use it.